How to write a standout senior caregiver resume

 “They should have a two-sentence paragraph, and in it, they should say the most important things that they want the hiring manager to know,” says Sharon Stern, an ACC-certified career coach based in the New York metropolitan area.
 “Say something like: ‘Energetic licensed nurse with experience working with the elderly,’ and anything else they feel is really important.
 If they’re fluent in Spanish or French, if they have CPR certification, it should go there.”

-Name your specific skills
+Name your specific skills and experience

-Within your Experience section, list the skills that are unique to being a senior caregiver or home health aide, so that hiring managers will know that you have the background to do the job well.
+Within your Experience section, list the skills that are unique to being a senior caregiver or home health aide, so that hiring families or managers will know that you have the background to do the job well.

 Mention what you’ve done in each position that you’ve held, and give examples.
 Say that you help elderly or frail people to go about their daily functions, drive them to doctor appointments as needed, help them take medication, prepare meals for them, act as a companion, help them exercise, assist them with bathing/grooming and that you communicate concerns about their health to the supervisor.